 Should a student or employee be found to have violated this Policy, a record of the complaint and of any disciplinary action taken shall be made part of the student's conduct record or the employee's personnel file.
 Such records shall be used in reviewing any further conduct, or developing sanctions, and shall remain a part of a student's conduct record or an employee's personnel record.

 When a student is permanently separated from CGU through a disciplinary dismissal, this is noted on the student's academic transcript.
 The Division of Student Affairs maintains indefinitely the conduct files of students who have been suspended or dismissed for disciplinary reasons.
 The conduct files of students who have not been disciplinarily suspended or dismissed are maintained by the Division of Student Affairs for no fewer than seven years from the date of the incident.

-G. Policy Dissemination
+Policy Dissemination

-The Title IX Coordinator, Dean of Students, and Human Resources Office are responsible for distributing copies of this Policy to members of the CGU community.
-A notice of nondiscrimination which makes specific reference to this Policy and the university's Prohibited Discrimination, Harassment and Retaliation Policy shall also be provided to individuals employed by contract to perform services at CGU as well as to volunteers.
+The Dean of Students, and Human Resources Office are responsible for distributing copies of this Policy to members of the CGU community as well as to volunteers.
 References to this Policy are included in faculty, staff and student orientation materials.
 In addition, this Policy is continuously available at appropriate campus locations and on the CGU website.

-H. Policy Sources
+Policy Sources

 California Education Code (Cal.
 Ed.
 Code §§ 200, et seq.; 66250, et seq.; 94385); California Fair Employment and Housing Act (Cal.
 Gov't Code §§ 12900, et seq.); Title VII of the Civil Rights Act of 1964 (42 U.S.C. §§ 2000e, et seq.); Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681, et seq.); Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 U.S.C. §§ 1092(f), et seq.); Violence Against Women Reauthorization Act of 2013 (Pub.
-Law 113-4).
+Law 113-4), California SB493.

-Appendix A: Procedures for Resolving Complaints
+Procedures for Resolving Complaints